 We present a novel top-down visual saliency model via joint CRF and dictionary learning.
-Compared with computing saliency values individually on each patch by [17], [8], our saliency map is generated by considering the label consistency via the proposed layered CRF model.
+Compared with computing saliency values individually on each patch by Gao et al. [17], and Kanan et al. [8], our saliency map is generated by considering the label consistency via the proposed layered CRF model.
 Our model thus produces clear saliency maps by leveraging local context information.
 We observe that significant improvements can be achieved by updating the dictionary under supervision of the proposed CRF model.
 The learned top-down saliency maps are used to prioritize object proposals for object detection.
-We extend our model to categoryindependent top-down saliency and show that it provides complementary information to bottom-up saliency for improving fixation prediction.
+We extend our model to category-independent top-down saliency and show that it provides complementary information to bottom-up saliency for improving fixation prediction.